tdwg/website/conferences/2024/biss-extended-abstract-call/index.md

 **_We’ve got you covered!
 You can still make it work!!_**

-We have **extended the deadline to July 24th** for you to start your abstract.
 Now you have two options.

 ### Option 1

 If you’ve got everything you need, except a few extra hours, your wish has come true.
-You now have an extra 9 days to complete and submit your abstract for review.
+Complete and submit your abstract for review.
 Our kudos to you.

 ### Option 2